 Decadent, luscious, light, airy.
-The dairy-free Dark Chocolate Mousse that everyone will love!
-Made extra delicious with Vegan Cashew Cream and flaky sea salt.
+The Vegan Dark Chocolate Mousse that everyone will love!
+Made extra delicious with dairy-free Cashew Cream and flaky sea salt.

-These little dessert cups are perfect for the dark chocolate lover.
 There’s just enough bittersweet intensity to keep things interesting.
 A sprinkle of flaky sea salt enhances all the flavors.
-And a swipe of Vegan Cashew Cream makes for a light, dairy-free dessert!
+And a swipe of Cashew Cream makes for a light, dairy-free dessert!

-Then there’s the Vegan Cashew Cream.
-Trust me when I say that the Vegan Cashew Cream really takes this dessert over the top!
+I also added Cashew Cream.
+Trust me when I say that the dairy-free Cashew Cream really takes this dessert over the top!

 For this recipe, I chose a sweet preparation.
 The resulting texture is very similar to whipped cream — light, fluffy, silky.